aayushshah1/NetCompute/README.md

    cd NetCompute
    code .  # To open folder in code editor

-   git checkout branch-name  # Switch to the your branch pip install -r requirements.txt  # In terminal
+   git checkout branch-name  # (optional) Switch to the your branch pip install -r requirements.txt  # In terminal
    ```